cult-of-coders/redis-oplog/README.md

 **Redis Oplog is intended for applications that are scaling to 1000 concurrent clients and beyond.** However, it can also be beneficial for smaller applications, as it could trim CPU usage, save you hosting expenses, and enable you to fine-tune your reactive queries.

-To summarize, Redis Oplog helps you:
+To summarize, Redis Oplog:
+ - is backwards compatible with LiveQuery
+ - can be incrementally adopted alongside LiveQuery
- - scale Meteor's reactive queries horizontally
+ - scales Meteor's reactive queries horizontally
- - control how your reactive queries perform
+ - lets you control your reactive queries
- - save costs by lowering CPU usage
+ - saves costs by lowering CPU usage

 ## How to Use

-First, integrate Redis Oplog into your app:
+First, add Redis Oplog to your app:

 ```bash
 meteor remove insecure